Poyuli/sentiment.analysis/README.md

 RF: 0.82752

-# RF does not suit well in text data,
-# since RF makes the split based on randomly selected feature,
+RF does not suit well in text data, since RF makes the split based on randomly selected feature.
-# while text data are sparse vectors, and we may select and split based on irrelevant features
+Text data are sparse vectors, and we may select and split based on irrelevant features.

 Gaussian NB: 0.7348 (int counts)
              0.8008 (tf-idf)
              0.7194 (word2vec/avg(vec))

-# tf-idf may make distribution more Gaussian
+tf-idf may make distribution more Gaussian

 Multinomial NB:  0.8483 (int counts)